+128. In addition, forensic analysis showed that the hackers accessed the DNC's Voiceover Internet Protocol ("VOIP") transfers.
+Upon information and belief, this access allowed the hackers to monitor voice-based communications, such as phone calls and voicemail, in realtime.

+129. On information and belief, the hackers conducted real-time surveillance on the DNC network using the X-Agent software.
+Because X-Agent was always on, the software captured the contents of communications going to and from the affected computers simultaneously with their transmission.

-- 127. Forensic analysis shows that both Cozy Bear and Fancy Bear used the stolen credentials of user accounts to access the DNC's computer systems.
-92 - 128.
-In addition, forensic analysis showed that the hackers accessed the DNC's Voiceover Internet Protocol ("VOIP") transfers, permitting them to monitor voice-based communications, such as phone calls and voicemail. - 129.
-On information and belief, the hackers intercepted or endeavored to intercept emails and voice-based communications while in the DNC servers. - 130.
-To carry out their operations, the Russian hackers-including the GRU Operatives-purchased servers in the United States, registered several domain names, and made multiple "payments in furtherance of hacking activity."
+130. In this way, the hackers endeavored to intercept and did intercept the contents of emails, instant messages and internal text-based chat, and voice-based communications while in the DNC servers.

+131. To carry out their operations, the Russian hackers-including the GRU Operatives-purchased servers in the United States, registered several domain names, and made multiple "payments in furtherance of hacking activity."95

-H. Russians Offer To Assist Trump-And Trump Associates Accept The Offer
+H. Russians Again Offer To Assist Trump-And Trump Associates Accept The Offer

-- 131. Trump clinched the Republican presidential nomination on May 26, 2016.
-A week later, Defendants launched a scheme to disseminate information that was damaging to the Democratic party and the DNC. - 132.
-On June 3, 2016, Aras and Emin Agalarov made an offer of assistance from the Russian government to the Trump Campaign:
+132. Trump clinched the Republican presidential nomination on May 26, 2016.
+A week later, Defendants launched a scheme to disseminate information that was damaging to the Democratic party and the DNC.

+133. On June 3, 2016, Aras and Emin Agalarov made an offer of assistance from the Russian government to the Trump Campaign: